ABOUT MANCHESTER CHINATOWN

-Manchester’s Chinatown is the second largest in the UK, so you’re guaranteed a wide choice of quality restaurants, bakeries, shops and businesses like Caffeinated Projects (thanks for the new website!).
+Manchester’s Chinatown is the second largest in the UK, so you’re guaranteed a wide choice of quality restaurants, bakeries, shops and businesses like the Manchester SEO agency that donated our new website.
 The annual Chinese New Year festival, in February, is a highlight in the Manchester events calendar, it includes stalls and dancing Dragons in the famous parade.

 Manchester did not have a significant Chinese population, reaching only about 2,000.However, after World War II, there were severe labour shortages, and in response, the government passed the British Nationality Act 1948, which allowed easier access into the country.